 You’re Researching What?
 Lunch and Prep for the 3MT

-This event will help graduate students from all disciplines to prepare an accessible, intriguing three-minute talk about their research – and prepare to participate in the 3MT® Three-Minute Thesis competition.
-Lunch and t-shirts will be provided.
+Memorial Union Tripp Commons, helps graduate students from all disciplines to prepare an accessible, intriguing three-minute talk about their research – and prepare to participate in the 3MT® Three-Minute Thesis competition.
+Lunch and t-shirts are provided.
 There is no commitment to compete in the 3MT® by attending this event.
 Registration is required.

-UW–Madison students in research-based master’s and PhD programs from all disciplines are eligible to compete.
-The top few contestants from the semi-finals will advance to the finals.
+Over 80 UW–Madison students in research-based master’s and PhD programs from all disciplines competed.
+The top few contestants from the semi-finals advanced to the finals.

 3MT Finals